Balinese cuisine: Beverages

 Balinese coffee, Kopi Bali, and hot tea, teh panas are popular.
 Tea is often served with sugar (gula) and condensed milk, susu.
+Cold drinks such as iced tea are more commonly consumed than hot drinks.

-Brem is Balinese rice wine alcoholic beverage.
-It is made from fermented mash of black or white glutinous rice (known as Ketan) using a dry-starter, which called as Ragi tape.
+Brem is Balinese rice wine.
+It is made from fermented mash of black or white glutinous rice (known as ketan) using a dry starter called ragi tape.
+Daluman is a Balinese ice drink made with cincau jelly leaf, coconut milk, palm sugar syrup, and shaved ice.

+Jamu is an old Indonesian traditional drink that is also popular in Bali.
+It is usually prepared with ginger or turmeric juice and other varying ingredients such as lime and honey.